rachitverma867/Credit_card_financial-_Report/README.md

 Credit Card Transaction & Customer Dashboard.
 Project Overview: This project is an interactive Credit Card Transaction and Customer Dashboard developed using SQL and Power BI to analyze customer behavior, transaction trends, and business performance.
 Project Workflow: Raw data was extracted from a SQL database using SQL queries, then imported into Power BI.
-Further data cleaning and transformation were done using Power Query, calculated columns and DAX measures were created, and relationships between tables were modeled.
+Further data cleaning and transformation were done using Power Query, calculated columns and DAX measures were created.
 Two interactive dashboards were designed — Credit Card Transaction Dashboard and Credit Card Customer Dashboard, using KPIs, charts, slicers, and filters for interactive insights.
-Tools & Technologies: SQL, Power BI, Power Query, DAX, Data Modeling.
+Tools & Technologies: SQL, Power BI, Power Query, DAX.